armanmoztar/armanmoztar/README.md

 - 💼 I'm currently looking for Fall and Winter intern positions for 2022 and 2023

-- 🌱 I’m currently learning about AI and SQL Databases
+- 🌱 I’m currently learning about AI and Databases

 - 📫 How to reach me: [armanmoztar@outlook.com](mailto:armanmoztar@outlook.com)